textpattern/textpattern-default-theme/README.md

 #### /forms/files.file.txp

 Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
-You can call this form from within an article by simply using `<txp:file_download id="xxx" />` - you can also call this form from within other any other forms and pages using the same method (just mind your `<p>`'s).
+You can call this form from within an article by simply using `<txp:file_download id="xxx" />` (you don't need to specify a form name as 'files' is the default form for files) - you can also call this form from within other any other forms and pages using the same method (just mind your `<p>`'s).

+#### /forms/links.link.txp

+Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
+You can call this form from within a form, page or article by using `<txp:linklist form="links" />`.

+#### /forms/plainlinks.link.txp

+Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
+You could for example use this form to display a list of the 10 most recently added links in the admin-side links page by using `<txp:linklist wraptag="ul" break="li" limit="10" />` within a form, page or article (you don't need to specify a form name as 'plainlinks' is the default form for links).
+Note we are using 'wraptag' and 'break' attributes to add the `<ul>` and `<li>` respectively.
+We've also limited the list to 10 items - the default is unlimited (no limit).

 #### /forms/search_input.misc.txp